davidvmckay/react-native-reanimated/docs/docs/api/runonJS.md

 #### `fn` [function]

-The first and the only argument is a function which is supposed to be run.
+The first and the only argument is a function which is supposed to be run;

+**`fn` must not return a value** -- once wrapped in `runOnJS`, results of `fn` will be ignored and discarded.
+This is because `fn` will be invoked asynchronously, callsites of the wrapper created by `runOnJS` will ***not*** be automatically converted to asynchronous continuations, such as how `async..await` is automatically converted to continuations with `Promise.then()`.

 ### Returns